-This ordinance is declared to Hills at a meeting called and publication in the manner pre- held on the day of • •
+have been enacted by the City Council of the City of Farmington held on the day of, 2025, and ordered to be given scribed by law.

 Ayes:

 Nays:

 Abstentions:

 Absent:

 STATE OF MICHIGAN)) ss.

+) ss.

-COUNTY OF OAKLAND) ss.)
+COUNTY OF OAKLAND)

-I, the undersigned, the qualif County, Michigan, do certify adopted by the City Council of y that the foregoing is a true and complete on Hills at a meeting h copy of the Ordinance neld on the day of
+County, Michigan, do certificadopted by the City Council of ried and acting City Clerk of the City of Farmington Hills, Oakland y that the foregoing is a true and complete copy of the Ordinance of the City of Farmington Hills at a meeting held on the day of , 2025, the original of which is on file in my office.

-Y LINDAHL, City Cl Farmington Hills lerk
+CARLY LINDAHL, City Clerk City of Farmington Hills